Love and the Quest for Truth

 Love for the Truth

-As Father Berto again pointed out in an outline for intervention at the Vatican Council intended for Monsignor Marcel Lefebvre, for whom he served as theologian during that same council: “The dignity of the human person does not primarily consist in freedom, understood as the absence of constraint, either external or internal.
+As Father Berto again pointed out in a note written for Archbishop Marcel Lefebvre, in view of an intervention during the Vatican Council, and in his quality of personal theologian during that same council: “The dignity of the human person does not primarily consist in freedom, understood as the absence of constraint, either external or internal.
 In God's Paradise, the freedom to deny that God is One and Triune does not exist.
 Is the dignity of angels and saints diminished because of this?
 On the contrary, truth is the foundation and the primary condition for freedom, according to the Lord; indeed, He Himself did not say: 'Freedom will make you true,' but precisely the opposite: 'The Truth will set you free, the Truth will deliver you.'
 This very beautiful and profound saying of the Lord is easy to understand.
 Indeed, error in the intellect engenders sin by itself; and the same Lord further says: 'Whoever commits sin is a slave to sin' (John 8:34).
 Truth, on the other hand, by itself proposes good ends to the will and inherently frees one from the bondage of sin.”

 At the school of Saint Thomas Aquinas, we must love the truth and, because of this, seek at all costs to align our intellect with reality, the reality of things, and the reality of God who has revealed Himself to us, especially through His Son.